 Cook on Low and Cook it Slow

-After seasoning the meat, we put together a mixture of cooked onions, garlic, tomato paste and spices.
-That’s poured over the pork and we’re ready to cook.
+After seasoning the meat, we put together a mixture of cooked onions, garlic, tomato paste, and spices.
+That’s poured over the pork, and we’re ready to cook.

-When I said the slow cooker shines in this recipe, I really meant it.
-It’s pretty difficult to overcook pork shoulder.
+When I said the slow cooker shines in this recipe, I meant it.
+It’s pretty tricky to overcook pork shoulder.
 It’s because of this that we happily cook the pork on low for many hours.
 In our recipe below we call for at least 8, but you really can go beyond that.
-The pork should be so tender that a spoon can easily cut through it.
+The pork should be so tender that a spoon can cut through it.
 Doing all of this in a slow cooker makes it easy.
 Do it overnight or while you are away from the house.

 Skim the Cooking Liquid then Save it

 Another alternative is to refrigerate the pork in its cooking liquid.
-When it’s cold, the fat will have solidified, making it really easy to scrape off with a spoon.
+When it’s cold, the fat will have solidified, making it easy to scrape off with a spoon.